lewisxy/lewisxy.github.io/_posts/2019-04-02-Wave-Simulation.markdown

 One of the typical examples is the interference of two-dimensional waves from 2 point sources.
 (For the sake of simplicity, the energy dissipation due to increasing length of wavefront is neglected.)
-According to the text book and observation from experiment, such two wave source will produce the following interference pattern.
+According to the text book and observation from experiment, such sources will produce the following interference pattern.

 ![](/img/wave/interference.png)

-The alternating pattern between fainter and darker areas are the result of destructive interference and constructive interference.
+The alternating pattern between fainter and darker areas are the result of destructive and constructive interference.
 In fact, because these patterns form lines extending from roughly the center of the two sources and propagate outward.
 They are called **nodal lines** and **antinodal lines**.
 But why are these lines where they are?
 And how many of them should present?
 To answer these questions, I decided to make a simulation to see if I can reproduce them.

 ## Wave Equation
 At first, I thought it would be good to start with wave equation.